Does your business support working parents? Click here to take the 3-minute self-assessment today!

 A childcare desert is any census tract with more than 50 children under age 5 that contains either no child care providers or so few options that there are more than three times as many children as licensed child care slots.

-The median cost of having 2 children in a childcare center is $24,724 per year.
-Two working parents with a median gross income are spending 40% of their total budget on childcare.
-A single parent is spending 76% of their budget.
-The US Department of Health recommends no more than 10% of a household budget on childcare.
+The median cost of having two children in child care is $23,264.
+Two working parents, making the median gross income, are spending 21% of their total budget on child care.
+A single mom is spending 59% of her budget.
+The US Department of Health and Human Services recommends that no household spends more than 7% of their budget on child care.

 Will change jobs for more family-friendly benefits.